nocibambi/aave-lp-point-tracker/README.md

 `scaled balance` x `liquidity index` x `market price` x `day fraction`

-A user's final TVL is the sum of their daily TVL in all their reserves.
+A user's final TVL is the sum of their daily TVLs over all their reserves.

 ### Possible Improvement & Extensions